charlest1121/discordcatpfp/README.md

 ## Disclaimer

 This project is not affiliated with Discord.
 Use at your own risk.
 Always comply with Discord's Terms of Service.

----

-Ensure you replace placeholders (like the project directory or specific file names) with actual information relevant to your project.